 06 of 12

-Most spring blooming trees and shrubs set their flower buds in the summer or fall of last year.
+Most spring-blooming trees and shrubs set their flower buds in the summer or fall of last year.
 Pruning them in the spring, before they've bloomed, would mean pruning off this year's flowers.
-Here's a list of spring bloomers to prune later in the spring.
+Learn about your blooming trees' particular needs, and prune accordingly.

 07 of 12